First Hand, Fun and Learning Experiences for Your Child Call us now!

 Critical Thinking is the main focus of the second half of the pre-k school year.
 Children are introduced to the process of thinking through ideas and concepts.

-Children are provided with breakfast, lunch, and an afternoon snack to keep their minds active while they are enjoy exploring and learning in their classroom.
+Children are provided with breakfast, lunch, and an afternoon snack to keep their minds active while they enjoy exploring and learning in their classroom.
 They are encouraged to explore centers throughout the classroom, engage in activities that interest them, and build their social skills with other children in their class.
 Math, literacy, science, and communication skills are practiced every day in our classrooms.
-Our teachers assess each child’s development and hold parent-teacher conferences throughout the year, to help guide planning, teaching, and partnerships with parents.
+Our teachers assess each child’s development and hold parent-teacher conferences throughout the year to help guide planning, teaching, and partnerships with parents.

 Items You Will Need